yushan-huang/EntropyPipeline/README.md

 # Analyzing Entropy Features in Time-Series Data for Pattern Recognition in Neurological Conditions
-This repository includes the code required to reproduce the experiments and figures in the pre-print paper "Analyzing Entropy Features in Time-Series Data for Pattern Recognition in Neurological Conditions".
+This repository includes the code required to reproduce the experiments and figures in the paper:

+**Yushan Huang**, Yuchen Zhao, Capstick Alexander, Francesca Palermo, Hamed Haddadi, Payam Barnaghi.
+"Analyzing entropy features in time-series data for pattern recognition in neurological conditions."
+Accepted to *[Artificial Intelligence in Medicine, Elsevier](https://www.sciencedirect.com/journal/artificial-intelligence-in-medicine).* [Paper](https://www.sciencedirect.com/science/article/pii/S0933365724000630), [Code](https://github.com/yushan-huang/EntropyPipeline)

 ## 1. Requirements
 To get started and download all dependencies, run: